Iran, big powers agree - to keep talking

 "The further high-level and technical talks announced today are the logical next step to reach agreement on specific, concrete steps that can help prevent a nuclear-armed Iran."

-"I don't want to raise anybody's expectations that all of a sudden large steps will get taken ...
-We haven't talked to the Iranians for 15 months ...
-We have not seen them address the concerns of the international community.
-We have seen instead them proceed forward with their nuclear programme in ways that increase the concern of the international community.
+Western officials have made clear their immediate priority is to persuade Tehran to cease the higher-grade uranium enrichment it began in 2010.
+It has since expanded that work, shortening the time it would need for any weapons "break-out".

-"There is no reason to believe yet that we will make all of the progress that we want to make."
+Iran has signaled some flexibility over limiting its uranium enrichment to a fissile purity of 20 percent - compared with the 5 percent level required for nuclear power plants - but has suggested it is not ready to do so yet.

-(Additional reporting by Jonathon Burch and Alexandra Hudson in Istanbul; Writing by Alastair Macdonald; Editing by Ralph Gowling)
+(Additional reporting by Jonathon Burch and Alexandra Hudson in Istanbul, Zahra Hosseinian in Zurich, Marcus George in Dubai and Maria Golovnina and Avril Ormsby in London; Writing by Alastair Macdonald)